-Even during the off-season, Citrus Circuits remains busy.
+Even during the off-season, we remain busy.
 On September 24 and 25, our team competed at Chezy Champs.
 Hosted by Team 254 The Cheesy Poofs, at Bellarmine College Preparatory in San Jose, the competition featured 43 teams attending from all over California, as well as three teams from the Pacific Northwest and one from Texas.

 Our lead technical mentor Michael Corsetto acted as the General Event Manager, and many of our students worked as volunteers to ensure that the event ran smoothly.
 We'd also like to give a big thanks to 3859 Wolfpack Robotics for providing Consumes Oaks High School as the competition grounds for Capital City Classic.